kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 40% = F: 101, 102, 103, 104, 105, 106

 ### Q101
 A 26-year-old woman is involved in a road traffic accident.
-On arrival in the Emegency Department she has a painful, deformed-looking left leg, which is _shortened and internally rotated_.
+On arrival in the Emergency Department she has a painful, deformed-looking left leg, which is _shortened and internally rotated_.
 She is unable to dorsiflex or plantar-flex her foot and there is sensory loss below the knee apart from the medial leg and foot and upper back of the calf.
 The nerve most likely to have been affected is:

 	A. Obturator nerve
 	B. Sciatic nerve